-It’s that time of year to bundle up, pack a thermos of cocoa and watch little eyes go saucer-sized at these super sized holiday lights displays.
+It’s that time of year to bundle up, pack a thermos of hot cocoa and watch little eyes go saucer-sized at these super-sized holiday lights displays.
 Holiday lights help to set the mood for a merry holiday season.
-We’ve rounded up some of the best lights displays to see in the USA and around the world.
-But first read our 5 tips for making the most of your holiday lights experience!
+These tips for taking the kids to see Christmas lights and light festivals will help you make the most of this wonderful holiday tradition.

 Planning the Perfect Holiday Lights Family Outing

-Few things can warm up a winter night and raise the level of holiday cheer quite like a brilliant holiday lights display.
-From New York to Hawaii, South Dakota to Texas, London to Sydney, towns around the world are planning extravagant holiday lights displays this year.
-We’ve got the regional roundups that will tell you where to see holiday lights displays and celebrations around the world.
-First, allow us to help you plan the perfect holiday lights experience with your family.
-Read on for the tips you need to know before you go.
-Just looking for the lists?
-Scroll to the bottom for roundups by region.
+Few things can warm up a winter night and raise the level of holiday cheer quite like a brilliant Christmas lights display.
+From New York to Hawaii, South Dakota to Texas, London to Sydney, towns around the world create extravagant Christmas light shows each year.

-When planning your holiday outing, keep in mind that there are many different types of holiday light displays.
+There are many different types of Christmas light displays.
 Selecting the right type of event for your family is key to the success of your trip.

-For toddlers and preschoolers with short attention spans events at the Zoo or a Christmas-themed light festival with activities will minimize meltdowns.
-Elementary-aged kids can sit for a little longer at illuminated boat parades and participate in trails that wind through numerous towns.
-Multigenerational families will enjoy events like Christmas markets that offer a little something for everyone.
+For toddlers and preschoolers with short attention spans, events at the Zoo or a Christmas-themed light festival with activities will minimize meltdowns.
+Elementary-aged kids can sit for a little longer at illuminated boat parades and sit in the car for slow drives along trails that wind through numerous towns.

 Nothing kills a happy outing like a toddler who decides she’s freezing two minutes into the excursion.
 Dress the family in layers.
-Even in the warmest climates, the temperature will dip in the evening when the lights come on.
+Even in the warmest climates, temperatures can dip in the evening when the lights come on.
 Being prepared is key.

 Other things to throw in a bag?
 Snacks, phone chargers, a blanket for hayrides and a thermos of cocoa if you’re feeling festive.
-One of our TravelingMom’s found out that a wagon can make a big difference when visiting holiday lights.
+A wagon can make a big difference when visiting walk-through Christmas light displays.

 No, we don’t mean how to make the quickest exit to the car.
 Light displays tend to happen at night.
 Add in crowds and darkness and it becomes easy for a little one to dart away quickly.